All Episodes

 Unemployment grows Democrat voters.

-Rush Limbaugh, the EIB Network and the Limbaugh Institute for Advanced Conservative Studies, telephone number 800-282-2882, if you want to be on the program.
+Telephone number 800-282-2882, if you want to be on the program.

-Every Democrat welfare initiative, folks, has been to grow a bigger and bigger crop of Democrat voters who are dependent on the government.
+Look, everything since 1965, every Democrat welfare initiative, folks, has been to grow a bigger and bigger crop of Democrat voters who are dependent on the government.

 Europe has had a permanent underclass for a long time.

-That's why the communist socialist base is so tremendously strong in Europe and has been since World War I. The whole point of these social welfare programs is to create more Democrats.
+That's why the communist socialist base is so tremendously strong in Europe and has been since World War I.

 Because that's who these people end up depending on for what meager existence they end up with.

-Now the Democrats in the United States have wanted to accomplish that here, a permanent growing underclass.
+Now, the Democrats in the United States have wanted to accomplish that here, a permanent, growing underclass.

 And they've been working on it since 1965.